Social background of officers and other ranks in the French Army, 1750–1815: The French Revolution and Napoleon

 André Masséna was one whose military talents were liberated by the French Revolution.
-As a Warrant officer, it was not long after the revolution before he became a general and later a Marshal of France.
+As a sergeant-major, it was not long after the revolution before he became a general and later a Marshal of France.

 The French Revolution changed everything.
 Conscription replaced volunteer enlistment.
 The right to hold office irrespective of birth or descent was enshrined in law.
 The term for non-commissioned officer was changed to sous-officier from bas-officier which was regarded as demeaning.
 Regulations favoring sergeants as well as the flight of the nobility created an officer corps who under Napoleon contained 75% former sergeants.
 During two years the proportion of nobility in the officer corps diminished from 80% to 5%.
 However, the large number of sergeants becoming officers depleted the military competency of the non-commissioned officer corps.

 The merger of the regular (formerly royal) army and the newly raised regiments of volunteers in 1793 saw the creation of a promotion system based on both seniority and election by the troops.
 During Napoleon, the commanding officer of the regiment appointed corporals and sergeants.
 Half of the company grade officers were promoted through selection by the commanding officer, the other half by the election of the troops, although the commanding officer exercised great influence as he choose the candidates for promotion.
 Field grade officers were promoted through both seniority and selection, general officers only by selection.
 Election of officers gradually disappeared, but took in singular cases place as late as in 1812.
 In 1805, four years in the lower rank was established as the minimum time before further promotion could take place, but that was a rule that which was not followed later.
 In 1811, it was stipulated that two years service was required to become a corporal, four years to become a sergeant, and eight years to become a second lieutenant.
 The Grande Armée was an army officered by the bourgeoisie; over half of the officers came from the higher bourgeoisie, a third from the petty bourgeoisie, and a sixth from the peasantry.
 The number of officers from the old nobility was higher than the number from the working class.
 Three-fourths were former sergeants, while one-fourth was appointed directly from civilian life.